IanMarteens/Austra/README.md

 ## Last changes

 * Support for 64 bits integers.
-* Date vectors.
+* Date vectors and sequences.
 Time series arguments are available now as date vectors.
 * Functions!
 We have user-defined functions now.
 Even recursive ones.
 * Sequences of numeric values have been fully implemented, using the `seq`, `cseq` and `iseq` classes.
 They are very similar to C#'s `IEnumerable` and LINQ.
 They can be converted to vectors and can use a vector as their source of data.
 * Moving Average models can be generated and estimated.